Iheb-Aouini/Hang-LAN/readme.md

-# Hangman Game with Binary Search Tree
+# Hangman Game MULTIPLAYER with Binary Search Tree

 Welcome to our Hangman game project!
 We've created a fun Hangman game using a Binary Search Tree (BST) to store the words you'll be playing with.
 Not only do we have a classic console interface with some cool features like sounds, timers, and scores, but we've also built a multiplayer Hangman game server using multithreading.
 Plus, we've got graphical user interfaces (GUI) for both desktop and web!